parwinakhtari/parwinakhtari/README.md

 - 💬 Ask me about DSA and Tech stuffs.
 - 📫 How to reach me: parwinakhtari7@gmail.com
 - 🧗 I try to: Go beyond and push the bounds
-- 🏆 Oneday I will make it happen
 - ⚡ Fun fact: I love learning new stuff so it is getting difficult for me to master anything

 </br>